-The laden product tanker was drifting 20 miles outside a West African port where they would discharge their cargo.

-There had been pirate attacks in the area so the Master had ordered preventive measures to be implemented as per the Ship Security Plan.
+A laden product tanker was drifting 20 miles outside a West African port where it would discharge its cargo.
+There had been pirate attacks in the area and so the Master had ordered preventive measures to be implemented as per the SSP.

-Two ABs were assigned to the poop deck and forecastle but they were also to monitor the main deck.
+Two ABs were assigned to the poop deck and forecastle, and they were also assigned to monitor the main deck.
 The crew prepared the deck and attached a single coil of barbed wire on the poop deck, forecastle and on the railing around the vessel; locked all doors and turned on all the outside lights.
 The Chief Officer noticed that a couple of lights were broken amidships and told the Bosun to repair them the next day.